import requests

 Approach

 - Identify available dates and temporal frequency of observations for the given data.
-The collection processed in this notebook is the Atmospheric concentrations of carbon dioxide (CO₂) and methane (CH₄) collected at NIST Urban Test Bed tower sites in the Northeastern U.S.
+The collection processed in this notebook is the Carbon Dioxide and Methane Concentrations from the Indianapolis Flux Experiment (INFLUX) dataset.

 About the Data